DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 What the modal-hold review actually does

-It asks the federation, once per turn: which variables are you still tracking because they were load-bearing two turns ago and you didn't re-check?
-Which framing assumptions are still shaping your numbers even though you wrote down a warning about them you never acted on?
-The review surfaced "modal frame fixation" in turn 6 and produced three spun-off variables in turn 7.
+It asks the federation, once per turn: which variables are we still tracking because they were load-bearing two turns ago and nobody re-checked?
+Which framing assumptions are still shaping our estimates even though we wrote down a warning about them we never acted on?
+Which of our headline questions have become irrelevant to what's actually happening?
+It produced more useful work, turn over turn, than almost any other protocol item.

 Read next